kuceram2/UR5-Finger-Gripper/README.md

 source projektu.
 <b> Klíčová slova </b> <br>
 Chapač, robot, návrh, řízení
-## Annotation
-This thesis focuses on the design process of an open-source gripper for the UR5 collaborative robot and other manipulators from Universal Robots.
-The design emphasizes easy integration of the gripper into the robotic workspace, ensuring that the process is no more complex than with commercial gripper models while also minimizing manufacturing complexity.
-The thesis describes the design of the gripper body, which is produced using 3D printing, the electrical wiring, the modules and components used for the gripper, and provides a detailed overview of the software development aimed at facilitating the gripper's use with the robot.
-The work includes a guide for manufacturing, assembly, connection to the robot, and commissioning of the gripper.
-The appendices contain manufacturing documentation, including 3D models of all parts, an electrical wiring diagram, a mechanical drawing, control software, and a test program.
-The conclusion presents the functional product and describes the public release of the project results as an open-source project.
-<b> Keywords </b> <br>
-Gripper, robot, design, control

 # DOKUMENTACE PRO KONSTRUKCI CHAPAČE
 Tato část práce osahuje návod na sestavení, zprovoznění a základní způsob použití chapače s cobotem.
 Přílohou této práce je elektrické a mechanické schéma chapače.
 Mechanismus pohybu prstů chapače je převzatý z volně dostupné databáze 3D objektů Printables a jeho autorem je společnost A-11 Designs.
 Převzatý mechanismus jsem upravil v programu Fusion 360 za použití studentské licence a rozšířil ho o další části tak, aby splňoval nároky tohoto projektu.
 Rozšíření spočívalo ve vymodelování dílu pro uchycení krokového motoru a vnějšího krytu chránícího desku plošných spojů a vodiče.
 Vnější kryt zároveň umožnil spolehlivé upevnění chapače do příslušného rozhraní cobotu.
 Všechny zmíněné díly a součásti mechanismu prstů byly vyrobeny na 3D tiskárně z materiálu PET, ten jsem zvolil kvůli jeho lehkosti, pevnosti a dlouhodobé odolnosti.
 Výhodou této metody výroby dílů je možnost snadného a rychlého nahrazení poškozených nebo opotřebených součástí.
 Pro pevné spojení jednotlivých dílů jsou použity závitové vložky, zapuštěné přímo do dílů a šrouby.
 (13)